By: Laura McKay, PolicyMe Co-Founder and COO, Life Insurance Industry Professional of 10+ Years

-When comparing quotes online, remember these are helping you get a basic idea of how much your monthly premiums would be if approved at standard rates.
-When you submit your application, it's sent to an underwriter whose job it is to review your information and to calculate the true cost of insuring you.
-They will review your health, financial wellness, and lifestyle data and set a final price for your policy (don't worry, 90% of PolicyMe applicants are approved at the quotes they were given!).
+Once you submit your application, it's sent to an underwriter whose job it is to review your information and to calculate the true cost of insuring you.
+They will review your health, financial wellness, and lifestyle data and set a final price for your policy.

 Permanent life insurance policies are much more expensive than term life insurance policies because the policy also acts as an investment account.
 Your premiums are designed to build cash value over your life.
 But don't be fooled - this is NOT a cost-free financial investment, and it turns out to be much more expensive and inflexible than other ways of investing.

 Permanent life insurance policies tend to be less straightforward than term insurance.
 You'll want to understand all the fine print and details before buying this kind of policy.
 For example, be sure to know the terms of the cash value component.
 Every permanent life policy has a guaranteed interest rate so you should understand how these differ by company.